-Support Forums: I’m leaving this for last because I want to have the importance of peer support linger in caregivers’ minds.
-The Internet has brought caregiving support to a whole new level.
-First of all, there are thousands of helpful articles written by experts on care.
-Many are by people in the medical fields and some are by veteran caregivers.
-We can access medical information from top clinics and other user friendly medical sites.
-We can obtain in-depth information from disease specific sites as well.
+I’m leaving this for last because I want the importance of peer support to linger in caregivers’ minds.
+The internet has brought caregiving support to a whole new level.
+First of all, there are thousands of helpful articles at our fingertips.
+Many are authored by elder care experts like medical professionals and geriatric care managers and some are by veteran caregivers.
+We can access medical information from top hospitals and clinics and obtain in-depth information from disease-specific sites as well.
 These digital resources are extremely useful, but family caregivers often feel lonely while learning about health conditions, caregiving responsibilities and how to plan for the uncertain future.

 While the incredible growth of technology helps support caregivers in countless ways, if I had to choose just one of these tools over any other, I’d choose the ability to be supported by my peers.
-Caregiver support helps us feel less isolated and provides understanding from those who know how we feel.
+Caregiver support helps us feel less isolated and provides understanding from those who actually know how we feel.
 Through these contacts, we gather advice and empathy.
-We also learn that doing our imperfect best is the norm.
-Thanks to the Internet and other new technology, this kind of support is now readily available.
+We also learn that feeling stressed despite doing our best is the norm.
+Thanks to the internet and other new technology, this kind of support is now readily available.
 Along with many other caregivers, I’m grateful for this much-needed development.